kavigihan/Badsploit/README.md

 3. Give required permissions ` chmod +x badsploit `
 4. Then you can run the scipt with `./badsploit`

+# Contact

+You can find me on instagram @_kavi.gihan

 # DISCLAIMER